Tehatta: Area overview

 Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as Bhagirathi.
 The alluvial plains are cut across by such distributaries as Jalangi, Churni and Ichhamati.
 With these rivers getting silted up, floods are a recurring feature.
 The Tehatta subdivision, presented in the map alongside, is topographically part of the Nadia Plain North.
 The Jalangi River forms the district/ subdivision border in the north-western part and then flows through the subdivision.
 The other important rivers are Mathabhanga and Bhairab.
 The eastern portion forms the boundary with Bangladesh.
 The central part of Tehatta is around 7.8 km away from the Bangladesh Border.The subdivision is overwhelmingly rural.
 97.15% of the population lives in the rural areas and 2.85% lives in the urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.
 All the four subdivisions are presented with maps on the same scale – the size of the maps vary as per the area of the subdivision.

 Demographics

-According to the 2011 Census of India, Tehatta had a total population of 21,093, of which 10,736 (51%) were males and 10,357 (49%) were females.
+According to the 2011 Census of India, Tehatta had a total population of 28,800(approx), of which 10,736 (51%) were males and 10,357 (49%) were females.
 Population in the age range 0–6 years was 2,021.
 The total number of literate persons in Tehatta was 14,505 (76.05% of the population over 6 years).

 In 2010, the town was declared to be a municipality.